Treatment for vitiligo is based on changing the appearance of the skin by restoring its colour.

 - a burning or painful sensation when applied to the skin

-- facial flushing (redness) and skin irritation if you drink alcohol
+- facial redness (flushing) and skin irritation if you drink alcohol

-However, unlike corticosteroids, pimecrolimus and tacrolimus don't cause thinning of the skin.
+However, unlike steroids, pimecrolimus and tacrolimus do not cause thinning of the skin.

 Phototherapy (treatment with light) may be used for children or adults if: